florianluediger/openbalena-terraform-aws/README.md

 balenaUrl: 'your-domain-here.com'
 ```

-Now you can use your balena CLI to log in with the credentials you have set in the init.sh script.
+Now you can use your balena CLI to log in with the credentials you have set in the `inventory.yaml` file.
 This enables you to use the balena CLI as usual.

 ```bash